ideal-lab5/idn-docs/src/getting_started.md

 # the image accepts all substrate commands/flags
 docker run -p 9944:9944 -it --rm --name etf-node-0 ideallabs/etf --unsafe-rpc-external --validator --dev --tmp
 ```

+The raw chainspec for our testnet can be found [here](https://raw.githubusercontent.com/ideal-lab5/substrate/etf/etfTestSpecRaw.json).
+You will need to add the `--chain etfSpecTestRaw.json` when running your node to connect to the testnet (contact us if any issues).

 ## Testing